blashin888/conditions-for-non-fragility/draft.md

 ---

-6. Scale Mismatch and Collapse
+### 6. Scale Mismatch and Collapse

 In modern systems:

-Small deviations are amplified globally
+- Small deviations amplify globally

-Local issues become mass judgment
+- Local issues scale into mass judgment

-Informal contexts become permanent records
+- Informal contexts harden into permanent records

 This creates disproportionate damage.

-The issue is not violation itself,
+The issue is not violation itself.

-but:
+It is misalignment between scale and response.

-misalignment between scale and response
+---

 7. Trace Over Truth